Star formation: Low mass and high mass star formation

 Massive stars emit copious quantities of radiation which pushes against infalling material.
 In the past, it was thought that this radiation pressure might be substantial enough to halt accretion onto the massive protostar and prevent the formation of stars with masses more than a few tens of solar masses.
-Recent theoretical work has shown that the production of a jet and outflow clears a cavity through which much of the radiation from a massive protostar can escape without hindering accretion through the disk and onto the protostar.
+Theoretical work has shown that the production of a jet and outflow clears a cavity through which much of the radiation from a massive protostar can escape without hindering accretion through the disk and onto the protostar.
 Present thinking is that massive stars may therefore be able to form by a mechanism similar to that by which low mass stars form.

 There is mounting evidence that at least some massive protostars are indeed surrounded by accretion disks.
 Disk accretion in high-mass protostars, similar to their low-mass counterparts, is expected to exhibit bursts of episodic accretion as a result of a gravitationally instability leading to clumpy and in-continuous accretion rates.
-Recent evidence of accretion bursts in high-mass protostars has indeed been confirmed observationally.
+Accretion bursts in high-mass protostars have been confirmed observationally.
+Detection of high-mass protostellar disk candidates around high-mass protostars is consistent with theories that the total mass of a protostar contributes to the properties of their protostellar disk.
 Several other theories of massive star formation remain to be tested observationally.
 Of these, perhaps the most prominent is the theory of competitive accretion, which suggests that massive protostars are "seeded" by low-mass protostars which compete with other protostars to draw in matter from the entire parent molecular cloud, instead of simply from a small local region.
+Magnetic properties of high mass binary systems show that the fields are more prominent at larger distances, possibly causing disk fragmentation.
+Other research shows that a stronger magnetic field can alter gas cloud fragmentation as well as increase the production of high-mass stars.
+However, this is still an active area of research.

 Another theory of massive star formation suggests that massive stars may form by the coalescence of two or more stars of lower mass.
+Contact binary systems are suggested as candidate sources of some massive star formations.

 Filamentary nature of star formation

+Simulations suggest that star forming filaments are commonly created when a shock velocity passes through a cloud of gas.
+When shock velocity is high ($\gtrsim$ 5 km/s) from Supernova or a H II region expanding the dominant filament creation process is molecular clouds being shock compressed.
+When shock velocity is less than 5 km/s, filaments form from converging gas moving within local magnetic fields.

-Recent studies have emphasized the role of filamentary structures in molecular clouds as the initial conditions for star formation.
-Findings from the Herschel Space Observatory highlight the ubiquitous nature of these filaments in the cold interstellar medium (ISM).
+Filamentary structures in molecular clouds are important initial conditions for star formation.
 The spatial relationship between cores and filaments indicates that the majority of prestellar cores are located within 0.1 pc of supercritical filaments.
 This supports the hypothesis that filamentary structures act as pathways for the accumulation of gas and dust, leading to core formation.